Solace (band): Solace today

 In 2015, Solace reorganized and solidified their lineup once again, most shockingly with the official replacement of reclusive and eccentric vocalist Jason by Justin Goins of The Brimstones.
 Solace entered the recording studio for the first time in over five years with this new lineup, recording a cover of Black Sabbath's "Electric Funeral" for Deadline Music's Sweet Leaf: A Tribute to Black Sabbath.
 Shortly thereafter, they released a cassette single featuring this cover as well as a new original song, "Bird of Ill Omen," which was described as having "characteristic intensity, volume, and unbridled rhythmic force".

 In 2018, Solace were working on their first album since 2010's A.D., tentatively titled Broken Bodies & Suffering Spirits.

 By 2019, Solace had finished the recording of the new record and has changed the title from Broken Bodies & Suffering Spirits. to The Brink.
 They are currently waiting for studio time to finish the mixing of the record and the album will be released later this year on Blues Funeral Recordings.
 The Brink was released in December 2019.

+Musical style

+Solace is most well known in the stoner rock/metal genre, but as guitarist and founding member Tommy Southard has said "We're not a stoner band, we're a rock 'n' roll band—a hard rock band, a metal band."
+However, their live performances at stoner rock festivals such as America's Emissions from the Monolith and Europe's Roadburn Festival have rooted them just as deeply in that genre.
+Decibel described them as stoner doom with influences from the new wave of British heavy metal.